LogicLogic in Rocq

 - (2) that n = m.

-For example, there is no effective way to test whether or not a
+There is no effective way to test whether or not a Prop is

 following definition is rejected:

-element of bool (or some other inductive type with two elements).
+element of bool (or some other inductive type with two constructors).

-This has to do with the computational nature of Coq's core language,
+This has to do with the computational nature of Rocq's core language,

 which is designed so that every function it can express is computable

-executable programs from Coq developments.
+executable programs from Rocq developments.)
 As a consequence, Prop in

 any given proposition is true or false, since such an operation would